olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 int main(int argc, char **argv)
 {
     int rank, size;
-    // Initialize MPI
+    // Initialize MPI (Put the MPI initization functions here)

-    //Get the number of ranks from the Communicator which in this case is called MPI_COMM_WORLD
+    //Get the number of ranks (size) from the Communicator (Put the MPI size function here)

    //Get the rank for each process from the communicator.
+(Put the MPI rank function here)

     printf("Hello from rank %d of %d total \n", rank, size);

-    //Clean up and finalize the MPI environment
+    //Clean up and finalize the MPI environment (Put the MPI finalization function here)

     return 0;
 }
 ```

+To compile mpi-hello.c

 Communications can be either of two forms: